 Written By Jason Voorhees

-The early 2000's saw a birth of the metal core genre as bands like Bullet for My Valentine, Trivium, Killswitch Engage and Avenged Sevenfold burst onto the scene.
-While the metal core style would continue to thrive during the (2010-2019) decade, long time metal acts including thrash and hard core bands once again became prominent in the metal community.
-There were many great metal albums released during this decade and this is my version of the Top 20 Metal albums of the 2010's.
-Without further a due lets jump right in...
+The early 2000s saw the metalcore genre's birth as bands like Bullet for My Valentine, Trivium, Killswitch Engage, and Avenged Sevenfold burst onto the scene.
+While the metalcore style would continue to thrive during the (2010-2019) decade, long-time metal acts, including thrash and hardcore bands, once again became prominent in the metal community.
+There were many great metal albums released during this decade, and this is my version of the Top 20 Metal Albums of the 2010s.
+Without further a due, let's jump right in...

 This was the 15th studio album by the thrash band.
-The album sparked high marks and reviews by metal critics abound and it was the band's first album to chart on the Billboard 200 in 17 years.
-In fact, Blabbermouth stated that Ironbound "is one of, if not the most ripping collection of tunes this legendary act has ever laid to tape."
-Front man Bobby "Blitz" Elsworth continued his reckless vocal assault on the troops with his ferocious range.
-Tracks like "The Green and Black" as well as the title track marked another benchmark for the New Jersey band.
+The album sparked high marks, and reviews by metal critics abound, and it was the band's first album to chart on the Billboard 200 in 17 years.
+Blabbermouth stated that Ironbound "is one of, if not the most ripping collection of tunes this legendary act has ever laid to tape."
+Frontman Bobby "Blitz" Elsworth continued his reckless vocal assault on the troops with his ferocious range.
+Tracks like "The Green and Black" and the title track marked another benchmark for the New Jersey band.
 Definitely one of the best thrash albums of the decade and a metal classic.

-Just like the title track, this was the thirteenth studio album for Megadeth and marked the return of one of its founding members, bassist David Ellefson.
-Megadeth had went through many lineup changes during the prior decade and this was the first to feature Ellefson since 2001.
+Like the title track, this was the thirteenth studio album for Megadeth and marked the return of one of its founding members, bassist David Ellefson.
+Megadeth had gone through many lineup changes during the prior decade, and this was the first to feature Ellefson since 2001.
 The album received great critical acclaim and many positive reviews.
 Thirteen debuted at #11 on the Billboard 200 while selling 42,000 copies the first week.
-Three singles were released including the smash hit "Public Enemy #1."
-An extremely underrated album, this ultimately helped Megadeth climb back to the top of thrash and pop metal alike.
+Three singles were released, including the smash hit "Public Enemy #1."
+An extremely underrated album, this ultimately helped Megadeth climb back to the top of thrash and pop-metal alike.

 FOR ALL KINGS (2016)

 The Eleventh studio album for the thrash metal giants quickly became one of its best all-time.
-Of course, it was hard to follow up Worship Music but this was an awesome attempt.
-In fact, it was the first album to crack the Billboard 200 Top ten as it hit #9.
-The album once again featured front man Joey Belladonna and added a new guitarist in Jon Donais.
-The album tends to use the ever powerful formula of old school thrash while mixing in some mainstream riffs and styles of sound.
-For All Kings is an all out sonic assault on what Anthrax has stood for since its inception.
-In your face metal, endless hooks and riffs, with over the top solos and Joey's signature vocals definitely put this one on the top list.
+Of course, it was hard to follow up Worship Music, but this was a great attempt.
+It was the first album to crack the Billboard 200 Top ten as it hit #9.
+The album once again featured frontman Joey Belladonna and added a new guitarist in Jon Donais.
+The album tends to use the ever-powerful formula of old school thrash while mixing in some mainstream riffs and sound styles.
+For All Kings is an all-out sonic assault on what Anthrax has stood for since its inception.
+In your face metal, endless hooks and riffs, as well as Joey's signature vocals, put this one on the list.